 Vancomycin is used to treat infections caused by bacteria.
-It belongs to the family of medicines called antibiotics.
-Vancomycin works by killing bacteria or preventing their growth.
+It works by killing bacteria or preventing their growth.
 Vancomycin will not work for colds, flu, or other virus infections.

-Vancomycin given by injection is used mainly for serious infections for which other medicines may not work.
+Vancomycin injection is also used to treat serious infections for which other medicines may not work.
 However, vancomycin may cause some serious side effects, including damage to your hearing and kidneys.
 These side effects may be more likely to occur in elderly patients.
-You and your doctor should talk about the good vancomycin will do as well as the risks associated with receiving it.
+You and your doctor should talk about the benefits vancomycin will do as well as the risks associated with receiving it.